RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4ln8t/

-Reddit fiction attracted audience is commenting how this episode of Reality TV White House and Kremlin using Surkov Screenplay has some repeat story motifs as prevous seasons on medical fiction storytelling.
+Reddit fiction attracted audience is commenting how this episode of Reality TV White House and Kremlin using Surkov Screenplay has some repeat story motifs as previous seasons on medical fiction storytelling.
 Fiction tropes.
 As long as the Reddit community can avoid nonfiction learning of how Russian Surkov information warfare alters audience behaviors.

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4rmuf/

-If you don't measure all the free time and spare time spent on Reddit commenting about it as a consequence of addiction and attractin to fiction White House. ... ... ...
-Texan Rick Roderick, Duke Univesity: " because part of the postmodern trajectory itself is a rather humorous joke on the human race which laboured for millennia to reduce working hours in order to produce leisure so we could enjoy this very leisure that then turns in a kind of vengeful act against us absorbing our leisure time, which was to be our living time, into time now spent in the service of what can only be called this inhuman spectacle.
+If you don't measure all the free time and spare time spent on Reddit commenting about it as a consequence of addiction and attraction to fiction White House. ... ... ...
+Texan Rick Roderick, Duke University: " because part of the postmodern trajectory itself is a rather humorous joke on the human race which laboured for millennia to reduce working hours in order to produce leisure so we could enjoy this very leisure that then turns in a kind of vengeful act against us absorbing our leisure time, which was to be our living time, into time now spent in the service of what can only be called this inhuman spectacle.
 I mean, it’s a very bizarre and twisted fate to which postmodernity has led us.
 So I would be wary of simple answers to this." https://rickroderick.org/308-baudrillard-fatal-strategies-1993/

 https://old.reddit.com/r/MapPorn/comments/1nq81hm/netanyahus_flight_to_the_us_avoids_both_french/ng4z6af/